 Staying Warm and Dry

-When we teach classes on winter cycling this is what takes up most of our time as if you have a good running bike with proper tyres your biggest concern is going to be what gear to use to stay warm and just as important is how to stay dry from the inside to the outside.
+When we teach classes on winter cycling this is what takes up most of our time as if you have a good running bike with proper tyres your biggest concern is going to be what gear to use to stay warm, and just as important is how to stay dry from the inside.

 Working from the bottom up…

 Your footwear should be suitable for the temperatures and conditions you ride in so for me I wear waterproof felt pack boots that will keep my toes toasty down to -40 and as the weather warms will switch to lighter hiking boots which are also waterproof, and on some cooler days wear shoe covers over my clipless shoes.

 I always wear wool socks and they just get thicker in the winter and I often add a base layer sock.
 Your winter footwear needs to be selected to that even with a thicker sock, or socks, your toes still have wiggle room.
 A boot or shoe that is too tight will reduce circulation and keeping your ankles warm goes a long way to keeping your feet warm as this is a major point of heat loss.